APTrust/registry/bin/README.md

 The NSQ binaries were downloaded from their respective download pages.
 Redis was built from scratch on OSX Catalina 10.15.2 and on Ubuntu 14.04.6 LTS (GNU/Linux 4.4.0-148-generic x86_64) with gcc version gcc (Ubuntu 4.8.4-2ubuntu1~14.04.4) 4.8.4.

+## Test Services

+bin/linux/cc-test-reporter is the CodeClimate test reporter.
+Travis uses it to send coverage reports to CodeClimate.
+See https://docs.codeclimate.com/docs/configuring-test-coverage for more info.

 ## Mac OSX Notes

 Mac OS may silently refuse to run the services the first time you try.
 To get